danielfireman/temp-to-go/Readme.md

 * Fully implemented in Go (yes, from the device to frontend)
 * Use only free, open source libraries
+* Cheap devices
-* Run on free infrastructure (and prefferably cheap devices)
+* Run on free infrastructure

 # Design